jordanoneal/Swell_Dwell/README.md

 # Swell Dwell

-Client-side app that integrates data received from Google Maps and Storm Glass to generate a surf forcast for the next 24 hours.
+A client-side application that combines data from Google Maps and Storm Glass to produce a 24-hour surf forecast.

 ## Authors